Maryland Voluntary Exclusion Program Frequently Asked Questions

 WHAT HAPPENS AFTER I SUBMIT THE APPLICATION?

-Once you complete the application, it will be reviewed by MLGCA staff.
+Once you complete the application, it will be reviewed by MLGCA’s Responsible Gambling Coordinator.
 Valid applications will be entered into the database and your information will be given to the Maryland casinos.
-Once you information is received by the casino operators, your name will be removed from all direct marketing mailing lists (please allow 4-6 weeks) and your player card, if you have one, will be inactivated.
+Once you information is received by the casino operators, your name will be removed from all direct marketing (please allow 4-6 weeks for direct marketing mail/email to cease) and your player card, if you have one, will be inactivated.

 WHAT HAPPENS IF I VIOLATE THE CONTRACT AND VISIT A CASINO?

 The Voluntary Exclusion Program was created to help problem gamblers help themselves.
 The responsibility for staying out of Maryland casinos rests solely on the individual who voluntarily excludes and not with the Maryland Lottery and Gaming Control Agency or any Maryland casino.
-If a voluntarily excluded individual is found in a Maryland casino, the individual is subject to arrest for criminal trespassing.
+If a voluntarily excluded individual is found in a Maryland casino, the individual receives a citation for criminal trespassing.

 IF I PLACE MY NAME ON THE LIST, DOES THIS MEAN I CAN’T GO TO CASINOS IN OTHER STATES?

 No. By placing your name on the Maryland list, you are only excluding yourself from Maryland casinos.
-However, some casinos may have policies that restrict you from all their casinos, in Maryland and other states.
-The MLGCA will do its best to alert Maryland Voluntary Exclusion Program participants to restrictions outside of Maryland, however, it is the responsibility of all VEP participants to verify for themselves whether or not they are restricted from a facility before entering.
+However, some casinos may have corporate policies that restrict you from all their casinos, in Maryland and other states.

 IF I VOLUNTARILY EXCLUDE MYSELF, HOW LONG MUST I STAY OUT OF MARYLAND CASINOS?

 An individual enrolled for at least two years may request removal from the list at the expiration of that time period by completing a Request for Removal Application.
-An individual applying for removal from the Voluntary Exclusion Program must first undergo a problem gambling assessment by a professional who is licensed by the state to conduct problem gambling assessments, complete any recommended treatment, and complete a problem gambling treatment and prevention program.
+An individual applying for removal from the Voluntary Exclusion Program must first undergo a problem gambling assessment by a licensed professional who is approved by the state to conduct problem gambling assessments, complete any recommended treatment, and complete a problem gambling treatment and prevention program.
 The Maryland Lottery and Gaming Control Agency will have the final determination on whether an applicant can come off the voluntary exclusion list.
-All individuals will be notified, in writing, by the Maryland Lottery and Gaming Control Agency if their exclusion has been lifted.